SeisComP3/seiscomp3/src/trunk/apps/tools/scdb/descriptions/scdb.rst

 In the above example :ref:`scdb` connects to "server" and writes all messages to the output database.
 The database connection it received from the messaging server during the handshake is reported to client requesting a database address.
-To overwrite the read-only database, just override the applications database
+To overwrite the read-only database, just override the application's database address (with the '-d' option):
-address:

 .. code-block:: sh